 Further, the College Entrance Examination Board reported that students who say they participate in music-related classes and events during school score 23 points higher on the verbal portion of the Scholastic Assessment Test and 19 points higher on the math portion of the test than those who reported no music education.

-There are many things to consider when deciding whether to encourage your children to learn music, from the cost of an instrument and lessons to the time commitments required in both practicing and in band performances.
+There are many things to consider when deciding whether to encourage your children to learn music, whether you are planning to buy piano in Singapore or a Clarinet in Melbourne, from the cost of an instrument and lessons to the time commitments required in both practicing and in-band performances.